cloudfoundry/statsd-injector-release/README.md

 You should see the metric come out of the firehose.

 The injector expects the the name of the metric to be of the form `<origin>.<metric_name>`

+## Generating TLS Certificates

+To generate the statsd injector TLS certs and keys, run `scripts/generate-certs <loggregator-ca.crt> <loggregator-ca.key>`.
+The Loggregator CA cert and key are typically generated separately from this script.